CreatorWorkflowsNow/creatorworkflowsnow.github.io/README.md

 3. **Verify Installation**: After the installation finishes, you can confirm that you successfully installed Node.js by checking its version with the command: `node -v`.
 Similarly, you can check the installed version of NPM by typing: `npm -v`.

-# How do I run a local version of CreatorWorkflowsNow.github.io?
-This is much better than just viewing as a preview in VSCode as you will be able to see the full styling of the site in your local web browser.

-1. Clone this repo
-2. Run `npm install`
-3. Run `npm start`
-4. Open your web browser to http://localhost:3000

-# How are my new changes made live?
-When your pull request is approved to merge to the branch 'source', an automated GitHub Action will handle the deployment to the live site by deploying to the branch 'gh-pages'.

-## Can I deploy manually from my local system to gh-pages?
-The recommended approach is to open a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to merge with the 'source' branch and let the automated GitHub Action take care of it.

 # How are the new changes published?

-When new changes are pushed to the branch 'source', this kicks off a series of [GitHub Actions](https://docs.github.com/en/actions).
+When new the pull request to 'source' is approved and code gets merged, this kicks off a series of [GitHub Actions](https://docs.github.com/en/actions).

 ## 1. [Source build and deploy to gh-pages](https://github.com/CreatorWorkflowsNow/creatorworkflowsnow.github.io/blob/source/.github/workflows/source-build-deployment.yml)
 [![Source build and deploy to gh-pages](https://github.com/CreatorWorkflowsNow/creatorworkflowsnow.github.io/actions/workflows/source-build-deployment.yml/badge.svg?branch=source)](https://github.com/CreatorWorkflowsNow/creatorworkflowsnow.github.io/actions/workflows/source-build-deployment.yml)